bueler/Obstacle-Problem/README.md

 ## Synopsis

-This package contains solvers obstacle problems of the form
+This package contains solvers for obstacle problems of the form

 u(x) >= psi(x), x in Omega